-Theme Question/Comment Response Project Design What is the setback distance from Highway 401?
-As part of the Class EA process, Hydro One consulted with a wide variety of technical stakeholders, including the MTO.
-As a part of those discussions, they indicated that a minimum setback distance of 25-30 metres is required from the edge of our ROW to the Highway 401 corridor.
-Hydro One recognizes the importance of the 400-series highways and the need to work collaboratively with MTO to coordinate ongoing projects being planned now and into the future by both organizations.
-Project Design Can there be any variations in the route to keep the corridor further away from my property?
-When building linear infrastructure that spans such distances, there are technical challenges and considerations that limit the ability to weave and turn around individual property locations.
-It is important to note that our contractors are currently working on developing a preliminary design - which includes tower placements - that takes into consideration opportunities to minimize the view of the towers amongst other considerations.
-Project Design Will you consider tweaking the proposed route and consider following property lines and/or roadways versus traversing fields and properties on a diagonal?
-In the design phase, some flexibility may be considered on a property-by-property basis to best mitigate any effects of the properties traversed by the line, where it is deemed to be practical and feasible.
-Project Design How close to Comber will these towers be?
+THEME QUESTION/COMMENT RESPONSE There is a small Hydro One station in Merlin, will that be affected in this build?
+The Merlin Distribution Station (DS) will not be affected by this project.
+Have the existing wind turbines been taken into consideration for the planning of routes?
+Also how can we minimize the impact to the operation of wind turbines during the construction phase?
+The proximity to wind turbines was taken into consideration as part of our prelimination transmission line.
+As a part of the construction of this Project, we do not anticipate and What is the setback distance from Highway 401?
+As part of the Class EA process, Hydro One consulted with a wide variety of technical of those discussions, they indicated that a minimum setback distance of 25-30 metric the Highway 401 corridor.
+Hydro One recognizes the importance of the 400-series hi with MTO to coordinate ongoing projects being planned now and into the future by Can there be any variations in the route to keep the corridor further away from my property?
+When building linear infrastructure that spans such distances, there are technical chall to weave and turn around individual property locations.
+It is important to note the developing a preliminary design - which includes tower placements - that takes into view of the towers amongst other considerations.
+Will you consider tweaking the proposed route and consider following property lines and/or roadways versus traversing fields and properties on a diagonal?
+In the design phase, some flexibility may be considered on a property-by-property bas traversed by the line, where it is deemed to be practical and feasible.
+How close to Comber will these towers be?
 The preferred route crosses Highway 77 just south of the 401.
-The Project website (www.hydroone.com/Chatham-to-Lakeshore) contains more detailed maps of the preferred route, as well as an interactive online mapping tool that allows users to view the preferred route in detail in specific areas.
-Route Refinements What is the rationale for the Highway 401 route refinement?
-This route was refined and shifted further north from Highway 401 and away from the interchange ramp at Bloomfield Road and overpass at Charing Cross Road to accommodate certain setback distances from the Highway 401 corridor and interchanges, as provided by the Ministry of Transportation.
+The Project website contains more detailed maps of the preferred route, as well as an interactive online preferred route in detail in specific areas.
+What is the rationale for the Highway 401 route refinement?
+This route was refined and shifted further north from Highway 401 and away from the overpass at Charing Cross Road to accommodate certain setback distances from the provided by the Ministry of Transportation.
 Route Refinements Why was this route re-routed just northeast of North Buxton to run along north of the 401?
-Route Refinement 2 changed the way that Route Alternative 1, Variations C/D are angled towards Highway 401, in order to reduce effects to vegetated watercourses, avoid a known archaeological site and increase distance from a wind turbine.
-It is important to note that this refinement did not re-route any of the Route Alternatives to the north of the 401, as Route Alternative 1, Variations C/D followed the north side of the 401 since we commenced the Class EA for the Project.
-At the outset of the Project, we did consider opportunities to parallel the existing transmission line, which runs on the south side of the Highway 401; however, this was not taken forward for further consideration due to existing constraints, such as built-up commercial facilities, woodlots, watercourses, and roads, in the area near Bloomfield Road.
+Route Refinement 2 changed the way that Route Alternative 1, Variations C/D are reduce effects to vegetated watercourses, avoid a known archaeological site and including to the indice the theter the theter inary assessment to identify routes for the new any impacts to existing wind farms.